smarinovic/smarinovic.github.io/_posts/2020-06-09-EggHunter.md

 }
 ```

-By using GDB it can be concluded that checking access to only address stored in EDX is not always enough as current address in EDX can be accessible to Egg Hunter but EDX+8 may not be accessible.
+By using GDB it can be concluded that checking access to only address stored in EDX is not always enough as current address in EDX can be accessible to Egg Hunter but EDX+8 address may not be accessible.
-To mitigate this issue we can verify if EDX is accessible and if EDX+8 is accessible.
+To mitigate this issue we can verify if address from EDX is accessible and if address EDX+8 is also accessible.
 Next attempt...

 ```